Decades of experience representing patients

 Contact Seeger Weiss LLP

 When you are ready for a consultation with one of our attorneys, please call our law firm directly by dialing 877-912-2668.
-We represent clients from throughout the country in courts in New York, New Jersey, Pennsylvania, and together with co-counsel, nationwide.
-For further information on our experience with drug injury investigations and lawsuits, please see the list below.
+We represent clients from throughout the country in courts in New York, New Jersey, Pennsylvania, Massachusetts, and together with co-counsel, nationwide.